joeHillman/boilerplate/README.md

 * Consider a JSON file for list of JS to concat.
 * Keep docs from BP5 in place until we handle the defaults.
 * Move learned stuff to elsewhere.
 Doesn't need to be here.
+* Still need to figure out MAC/Win issues.
+* Take a look at editor config file.
+Not sure this is working.

 STATE: Currently working.
 LEARNED: